hut34/gitbookWiki/hut34-wallet-api.md

 **Note:** The API tag on an address does not refer to API access, rather that the address was created using the API.
 {% endhint %}

-To enable API access, first log in to your wallet, and select ‘API access’ from the top right hand corner of the screen.
-Record your API key, and ensure all requests contain an ‘Authorization’ request header as follows:
+To enable API access, first log in to your Hut34 wallet, and select ‘API access’ from the top right hand corner of the screen.
+Record your API key securely, and ensure all requests contain an ‘Authorization’ request header as follows:

 ```text
 Authorization: Hut34 [APIKEY]